rimachaib/project-flaschard-o-matic/README.md

 ## The Home Screen

-The home screen has five features:
+The Home Screen has five features:

 1. A "Create Deck" button is displayed which brings the user to the create deck screen after the button is clicked.
 2. Existing decks are displayed on the screen with the deck name and the number of cards.